A regularity result for shortest generalized billiard trajectories in convex bodies in $\mathbb{R}^n$: Introduction

-Some special cases of Theorem \ref{Thm:RegularityResult1} were already known: In \cite{Bezdek2011} it has been proven for length minimizing closed billiard trajectories that $m$ is bounded from above by $n+1$.
-In \cite{AlkoumiSchlenk2014} it was shown the two-dimensional case, while in \cite{AkopBal2015} it has been proven that every length minimizing closed billiard trajectory in $T\subset\R^n$ with $n+1$ bouncing points is regular.
+Some special cases of Theorem \ref{Thm:RegularityResult1} were already known: For length-minimizing closed billiard trajectories it has been proven in \cite{Bezdek2011} that $m$ is bounded from above by $n+1$.
+The two-dimensional case has been shown in \cite{AlkoumiSchlenk2014}, while in \cite{AkopBal2015}, it has been proven that every length-minimizing closed billiard trajectory with $n+1$ bouncing points is regular.

-Theorem \ref{Thm:RegularityResult1} refutes the presumption, which at first appears to be intuitively correct, that every length-minimizing closed billiard trajectory with more than two bouncing points is regular within the smallest section of $T$ containing this trajectory.
-We remark that in our upcoming paper \cite{KruppRudolf20192} we extend Theorem \ref{Thm:RegularityResult1} from the Euclidean setting to the more general Finsler/Minkowski setting.
+We remark that in our upcoming paper \cite{KruppRudolf2022} we extend Theorem \ref{Thm:RegularityResult1} from the Euclidean setting to the more general Finsler/Minkowski setting.